1979 Denver Broncos season

 The 1979 Denver Broncos season was the team's 20th year in professional football and its 10th with the National Football League (NFL).
 Led by third-year head coach Red Miller, the Broncos were 10–6, second in the AFC West, and made the postseason a third consecutive year.
+In the Wild Card round the Broncos lost to the Houston Oilers 13–7.